SimoneScaglia/Cure-Nerd/README.md

 ### Technical Questions

 **Q: Can I use a different LLM instead of GPT?**
 A: Yes, the system is designed to be modular.
-You can configure different LLMs in the backend configuration.
+You can configure different LLMs—OpenAI (GPT), Google (Gemini), or Anthropic (Claude)—in the backend configuration.

 **Q: How do I add support for new academic databases?**
 A: You can add new database support through the User Flow Configuration panel.